Peter Gent

 George Davis Peter Gent (/dʒɛnt/ JENT; August 23, 1942 – September 30, 2011) was a wide receiver in the National Football League (NFL) for the Dallas Cowboys.
 He became a novelist after his retirement, authoring the best-seller North Dallas Forty.
 He played college basketball at Michigan State University.

-Early years
+Early life

 Gent attended Bangor High School in Michigan, where he was a standout four-sport athlete (football, basketball, baseball and track).
 In basketball he led the Bangor Vikings team to the 1960 state Class C Championship, while accumulating a 22.6 scoring average.
 The team was known as the Cardiac Kids for their late-game wins in District, Regional, Quarter-Final and Semi-Final games.
 The final game against top-ranked Grand Rapids Lee was no exception: it was tied 41–41 after three quarters and Bangor went on to win 57–45.
 Gent led the team with 21 points, and was named to the All-Tourney Team which was chosen from schools of all sizes throughout the state.